yongjinkim49/carbon-credit-NFT/README.md

 # Resources Used

-The project is created in parts for the submission of the Chainlink Hackathon.
+The project is created in part for the submission of the Chainlink Hackathon.
 A great thanks to Patrick Collins and the whole Chainlink Hackathon team for the essential tutorials and support provided during the project execution.

 * [Chainlink Documentation](https://docs.chain.link/docs)
 * [Chainlink Hackathon Discord](https://discord.gg/2YHSAey)